 All works will be carried out in accordance with the Health & Safety Act 1974, the COSHH Regulations 1988, the Food & Environmental Act 1985 and Control of Pesticides 1986.

 Most common pests

 If you call us out to a nest where you have sealed the entrance we will charge you extra for the additional time it takes us to deal with the nest.

-After the nest has been treated please keep your children and pets (if any) indoors whilst we carry out the treatment and for an hour or so afterwards as the wasps get very angry in the few minutes following the treatment.
+After the nest has been treated please keep your children and pets indoors whilst we carry out the treatment and for an hour or so.
+The wasps get very angry in the few minutes following the treatment.
 If you have a fish pond near the nest please cover it before we arrive.

-In fact this is not really true, the problem with this wasp is that unlike Germanica and Vulgaris which usually build their nests inside structures such as lofts and eaves, it tends to build its nest in trees and bushes which brings it into contact with people much more often.
+In fact this is not really true.
+Our native wasps usually build their nests inside structures such as lofts and eaves.
+The Median tends to build its nest in trees and bushes which brings it into contact with people much more often.

 When the wasp queens awake from hibernation in early spring they feed on aphids and grubs and commence nest construction.

 The queen chews rotting wood and mixes it with saliva to make ‘Wasp paper’.
 From this she constructs a small nest about the size of a golf ball.

 These golf-ball sized nests can appear very rapidly indeed, you can often find them in garden sheds in May.

 The queen lays around 15-20 eggs and tends the new baby wasps until they are able to fly.
 Once the first batch of Wasps are flying they take over nest construction and the queen concentrates on laying eggs inside the nest.